Stephen Ellingson, chair

 A concentration in sociology consists of nine courses: 101 or 110, 301, 302, 549, 550 and four additional courses.
 A Senior Project (550) culminating in a written thesis based on original research is required for the concentration.
 Prospective concentrators who will be off campus during their junior year are encouraged to take 301 and 302 as sophomores.
 Candidates for honors must have a 3.3 (88) or better average grade in sociology courses; must submit a thesis receiving a grade of A- or better; and must be approved by a vote of the department faculty.
 A minor in sociology consists of 101 or 110, 301 and three additional courses.

 An introduction to sociological concepts and methods of analysis through the study of selected aspects of American society.
 Topics include social class, gender, sexuality, race and ethnicity, sports, medicine, crime and deviance, and popular culture.
+(Oral Presentations.)
 Not open to students who have taken 101.
+The Department.

 204F Social Class in American Society.

 Consequences of inequalities in wealth, income, power and prestige.
 Social mobility, poverty, class differences in values and lifestyles, social class and politics.
 Gilbert.

 Examines the social nature of sexual expression — how societies construct sexualities, focusing particularly on questions of gender, sexual discourses and the experiences of sexual "minorities."
 A consideration of theoretical concepts help frame historical and topical questions about a wide range of sexual behaviors, attitudes and ideals.
 Consideration of the importance of race, class and gender in shaping the way Western societies have understood and misunderstood sexuality as a physical, psychic and cultural force.
 Course materials will span a number of disciplines in addition to sociology, including history, psychology, anthropology and cultural studies.